 |

-Failure to serve the letter requesting High Court proceedings is a fatal defect warranting striking out Notice of Appeal.
+Failure to serve the written request for High Court proceedings was a fatal omission; the Notice of Appeal is struck out with costs.

 |